julianperrott/WowClassicGrindBot/README.md

 ---
 ### **Spell requirements**

 If a given Spell `name` or `id` must be known by the player then you can use this requirement.

 Useful to determine when the given `Spell` is exists in the spellbook.

-It has the formats
+It has the following formulas:

 * `Spell:[name]`.
 The `name` only works with the English client name.
 * `Spell:[id]`